webgpu/webgpufundamentals/webgpu/lessons/webgpu-resizing-the-canvas.md

   }
 ```

-Let's also make the triangle big enough to cover the canvas
+Let's also make the triangle big enough to cover the canvas [^large-triangle]

+[^large-triangle]: See [this article](webgpu-large-triangle-to-cover-clip-space.html] for why these vertex positions.

 ```js
     let pos = array(